joseluistello/luistello.github.io/_posts/2021-05-23-forecasting_mexico_GDPPC.md

 ---

-What Is Per Capita GDP?
+## What Is Per Capita GDP?

-Per capita gross domestic product (GDP) is a metric that breaks down a country’s economic output per person and is calculated by dividing the GDP of a country by its population.
+**Per capita gross domestic product (GDP)** is a metric that breaks down a country’s economic output per person and is calculated by dividing the GDP of a country by its population.

-In this project, I want to visualize Mexico GDPPC growth and forecasting Mexico GDPPC for the next 5 years.
+In this project, I'm going to visualize Mexico GDPPC growth and **forecasting GDPPC for the next 3 and 6 years.**

-I’m going to use the fppp3 package.
-This package it’s created by Rob J Hyndman and George Athanasopoulos.
+I’ll use the **fpp3** package.
+This package it’s created by **Rob J Hyndman and George Athanasopoulos.**

 You can install the stable version from CRAN.